paul-pharoah/breast-til/README.md

 **case_data.csv** is the clinical data set for 12,285 cases with a single row per case

 study -        study acromym
-bcac_id	-		   unique identifier in BCAC database.
 site -         variable use to adjust by study where studies with few events are pooled
+case_id	-		   unique case identifier
 yod -          year of diagnosis.
 morphology -   tumour morhology
 age_diag -     age at diagnosis